yuliiaye/StarWars/README.md

 - Button "NEXT".
 It loads the next object.

 At the top of the page, there is a Header component.
 When you click on the corresponding header menu, only the required component is rendered.
-People is render by default.
+People is rendered by default.